I do not know what anything is for.

 I find it very helpful to remember that I don’t know what anything means and I don’t know what it is for.
 A phone call may bring “bad news,” but I can say, “I do not know what this phone call is for; I do not know what this situation is for, and therefore I cannot judge it.”

 The Course insists on our total ignorance.
-"The confusion between your real creation and what you have made of yourself is so profound that it has become literally impossible for you to know anything" (T-3.V.3:2).
-That's pretty definite, isn't it?
-"Literally impossible."
-This isn't any figure of speech.
+“The confusion between your own creation and what you make is so profound that it has literally become impossible to know anything” (T-3.VII.4:1).
+That’s pretty definite, isn’t it?
+“Literally impossible.”
+This isn’t any figure of speech.
 Obviously, if you literally know nothing, judgment is impossible.